Equity Investing with Dimensional in Mutual Funds, ETFs, and ETF Share Classes

 In assessing costs of investing in ETFs versus mutual funds, it’s useful to consider the types of direct costs investors face and the timing of when they are incurred.
 For example, both vehicles charge an expense ratio, which accounts for the management fee and other administrative costs.
 Expense ratios are costs investors incur throughout the holding period.

 Investors also face potential costs when transacting in the vehicle, on entry and exit.
 For example, investors typically pay a brokerage platform transaction fee when buying or selling mutual funds.
-In contrast, many brokerage platforms now charge low or sometimes no commissions to buy or sell ETFs, including Dimensional ETFs on select platforms.
+In contrast, many brokerage platforms now charge low or sometimes no commissions to buy or sell ETFs or ETF share classes.
 However, as with trading any stock, there are other trading costs to consider, such as bid/ask spreads and market impact.

 In addition to the direct, or explicit, costs an investor incurs for each vehicle, investors should consider the cost effectiveness of the underlying portfolio.
 High transaction costs in the underlying portfolio generally lead to lower returns for investors, all else equal.
-In both a mutual fund and an ETF, Dimensional considers costs at every step of the process, from broadly diversified and low turnover portfolio design, to flexible portfolio management and trading that take into consideration information in markets daily and use cash flows from client activity and other sources to help rebalance portfolios.
+In both mutual funds and ETFs, Dimensional considers costs at every step of the process, from broadly diversified and low turnover portfolio design to flexible portfolio management and trading that take into consideration information in markets daily and use cash flows from client activity and other sources to help rebalance portfolios.

-In sum, in either an ETF or mutual fund, Dimensional invests with a consistent investment philosophy and approach to pursuing higher expected returns for investors.
-Offering both vehicle structures allows investors to choose the vehicle most suitable for their unique circumstances and preferences.
+In sum, in either an ETF or mutual fund or a fund with an ETF share class, Dimensional invests with a consistent investment philosophy and approach to pursuing higher expected returns for investors.
+Offering multiple vehicle structures allows investors to choose the vehicle most suitable for their unique circumstances and preferences.

 Footnotes